IFTTT Applets for Ethical SEO & Social Media Automation

 Auto-posting

-Auto-posting is an overused way of automation.
-For example many bots will auto-post my new blog postings to their completely automated Twitter accounts.
+For example many bots will auto-post my new blog postings to their completely automated accounts.

-That’s annoying.
 I really have to hurry to be the first person to tweet my posts when I want to tweet them.
-Otherwise spammers are first to share my content.

 I tweet my postings only once, not all the time like most other people.
-Thus you have to subscribe to my feed in order not to miss something.

-Posting your latest blog post to social media automatically can be a boon especially when your audience is comprised of true fans who admire every single of your posts no matter the topic.
+It’s especially beneficial when your audience is comprised of true fans who admire every single of your posts no matter the topic.

 Otherwise be cautious and only share the best content manually.
 Automation can quickly ostracize even your true fans.